-Mindfulness meditation is a great tool to start living more mindfully and incorporating mindfulness practices into your life.
-If you are new to meditation, a good way to get started is with guided mindfulness meditation.
-There are numerous free resources online as well as smartphone apps that can help you get comfortable with mindfulness meditation.
-Keep trying different services until you find one that resonates with you.
+Mindfulness meditation can be a great tool to start living more mindfully and incorporating mindfulness practices into your life.
+If you are new to meditation, a good way to get started may be with guided mindfulness meditation.
+There can be numerous free resources online, as well as smartphone apps that can help you get comfortable with mindfulness meditation.
+You might try different services until you find one that resonates with you.

-Some other tips for getting started with mindfulness meditation include:
+Some other tips for getting started with mindfulness meditation may include the following:

 Focusing on your breath and not getting lost in your thoughts can be very challenging at first.
-It gets even more challenging when there are a lot of external distractions.
-To make meditation as easy as possible, find a quiet space where you are less likely to be pulled out of your meditative state by distractions like noises or smells.
+It may become even more challenging when there are a lot of external distractions.
+To make meditation as easy as possible, you might find a quiet space where you are less likely to be pulled out of your meditative state by distractions like noises or smells.

 Set A Timer

-One of the easiest ways to get distracted during meditation is wondering what time it is or how long you have been meditating.
-Setting a timer allows you to fully immerse yourself in your meditation without worrying about the time because you know that the alarm will go off after a predetermined amount of time.
-To start, just set a timer for a quick meditation of 4 or 5 minutes.
-Once you get more comfortable with mindfulness meditation, start increasing the time until you reach about 30 minutes.
+One of the easiest ways to get distracted during meditation can be wondering what time it is or how long you have been meditating.
+Setting a timer may allow you to fully immerse yourself in meditation without worrying about the time because you know that the alarm will alert you.
+To start, you can set a timer for a quick meditation of four or five minutes.
+Once you get more comfortable with mindfulness meditation, you can increase the time incrementally until you reach about 30 minutes.
 This can take quite a while, so do not get discouraged if it takes you a long time to get comfortable with meditating for longer than five minutes.

-Some forms of meditation require practitioners to feel a bit uncomfortable at first due to their rigid guidelines on how one must sit during the meditation.
-For mindfulness meditation, you should feel as comfortable as possible.
-If the traditional cross-legged, straight back pose does not feel comfortable to you, feel free to make adjustments.
-You may want to lead your back against a pillow or lay on your back.
+Some forms of meditation require practitioners to feel a bit uncomfortable at first due to their rigid guidelines regarding how one must sit during the meditation.
+For mindfulness meditation, you should generally feel as comfortable as possible.
+If the traditional cross-legged, straight-backed pose does not feel comfortable to you, feel free to make adjustments.
+You may want to lean your back against a pillow or lie down.
 Keep trying different positions until you find one where you can settle in and not have to worry about your body.
-You should feel comfortable enough that you can forget about your position and not get distracted by any aches or pains.
+You should typically feel comfortable enough that you can forget about your position and not get distracted by any aches or pains.

 Use Your Breath

-Clearing your mind and letting your thoughts go is not easy.
-A good tool for mindfulness meditation beginners if to focus on your breath to stay present at the moment and not get distracted by your thoughts.
-Focus on each inhalation and exhalation, perhaps even saying in your mind "inhale, exhale" in tune with your breath.
-This strategy forces you to truly be present in the moment rather than letting your mind wander.
-If your mind does begin to wander, simply bring your attention back to the rhythm of your breathing.
+Clearing your mind and letting your thoughts go is not always easy.
+A good tool for mindfulness meditation beginners can be to focus on your breath to stay present in the moment and not get distracted by your thoughts.
+Focus on each inhalation and exhalation, perhaps even saying in your mind, "Inhale, exhale," in tune with your breath.
+This strategy may force you to truly be present in the moment rather than letting your mind wander.
+If your mind does begin to wander, you can bring your attention back to the rhythm of your breathing.